opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 # Deploy Nextcloud on CCE

-This guide walks through deploying a highly available Nextcloud setup on an Open Telekom Cloud (OTC) CCE (managed Kubernetes cluster), using OTC Object Storage Service (OBS) for file storage and OTC Relational Database Service (RDS) for Nextcloud's database.
+This guide walks through deploying a highly available Nextcloud setup on an Open Telekom Cloud Cloud Container Engine (CCE) cluster, using Object Storage Service (OBS) for file storage and Relational Database Service (RDS) for Nextcloud's database.
 We will use the [Nextcloud Helm charts](https://github.com/nextcloud/helm/tree/main/charts/nextcloud) for that matter.

 ## Prerequisites

-1. **CCE Kubernetes Cluster**
+1. **Cloud Container Engine (CCE) cluster**
    - A CCE cluster with sufficient resources.
    - `kubectl` configured to access the cluster.
-   - An Ingress Controller installed on the cluster (we use Nginx Ingress Controller in this example, see [Installing Nginx Ingress Controller](/docs/best-practices/containers/cloud-container-engine/auto-scaling-based-on-elb-monitoring-metrics.md#installing-nginx-ingress-controller)).
+   - An ingress controller installed on the cluster (we will use Nginx Ingress Controller in this blueprint, see [Installing Nginx Ingress Controller](/docs/best-practices/containers/cloud-container-engine/auto-scaling-based-on-elb-monitoring-metrics.md#installing-nginx-ingress-controller)).
    - DNS entry pointing to the Ingress load balancer and TLS certificate for the Nextcloud domain (e.g., via cert-manager, see [Issue an ACME Certificate](/docs/best-practices/containers/cloud-container-engine/issue-an-acme-certificate-with-dns01-solver-in-cce.md)).

 2. **Object Storage Service (OBS)**
    - A bucket created in OBS for Nextcloud primary file storage, see [Creating a Bucket](https://docs.otc.t-systems.com/object-storage-service/umn/obs_console_operation_guide/getting_started/creating_a_bucket.html#obs-03-0306).
-   - OBS credentials (Access Key, Secret Key) with permissions to read/write to the bucket, see [Obtaining Access Keys (AK/SK)](https://docs.otc.t-systems.com/object-storage-service/api-ref/appendixes/obtaining_access_keys_ak_sk.html).
+   - OBS credentials (Access Key, Secret Key) with read/write permissions on the bucket, see [Obtaining Access Keys (AK/SK)](https://docs.otc.t-systems.com/object-storage-service/api-ref/appendixes/obtaining_access_keys_ak_sk.html).

 3. **Relational Database Service (RDS)**
-   - A MySQL (or PostgreSQL) instance deployed in OTC RDS, ideally in HA mode across multiple AZs, see [Getting Started with RDS for MySQL](https://docs.otc.t-systems.com/relational-database-service/umn/getting_started_with_rds_for_mysql/index.html).
+   - A MySQL (or PostgreSQL) instance deployed in RDS, ideally in HA mode across multiple AZs, see [Getting Started with RDS for MySQL](https://docs.otc.t-systems.com/relational-database-service/umn/getting_started_with_rds_for_mysql/index.html).
    - Network connectivity: Configure RDS security group to allow access from CCE cluster nodes.
 If RDS is in a different VPC, ensure CCE cluster can access it (via VPC peering).

     <br/>

    :::tip
-      RDS auto-backup is recommended to ensure you can recover from any database corruption or loss.
+      RDS auto-backup is recommended to ensure recovery from any database corruption or data loss.
    :::
    :::important
-      RDS is not scaled via Kubernetes.
+      RDS is **not** scaled via Kubernetes.
 Ensure that the RDS instance has sufficient storage and CPU resources to handle your workload.
 For more information read:
       - [What Should I Pay Attention to When Using RDS?](https://docs.otc.t-systems.com/relational-database-service/umn/faqs/product_consulting/what_should_i_pay_attention_to_when_using_rds.html)
       - [Which DB Instance Monitoring Metrics Do I Need to Pay Attention To?](https://docs.otc.t-systems.com/relational-database-service/umn/faqs/database_monitoring/which_db_instance_monitoring_metrics_do_i_need_to_pay_attention_to.html)
    :::